 Take the Haba Digital Workshop for example.
 Here, even toddlers learn how to use digital technologies.
-Through trial and error and "Aha" moments, they playfully acquire digital skills.
-"Children will inevitably come in contact with technology, but it's better if they can shape the digital world themselves," says Julia Eckhoff, director of the Haba Digital Workshop in Berlin.
+Through trial and error and “Aha” moments, they playfully acquire digital skills.
+“Children will inevitably come in contact with technology.
+However, it’s better if they can shape the digital world themselves,” says Julia Eckhoff, director of the Haba Digital Workshop in Berlin.

 The non-profit organization GetYourWings even goes a step further.
 The children learn programming and the responsible handling of hardware and software, the internet, social media and online games.
 They also develop an awareness of the connection between the digital world and the environment.

 Digital transformation is visible everywhere, so even adults should know what it means and how to handle it.